-At the law offices of award-winning defense attorney Graham Donath, our job is to defend you so an accusation has the least negative impact possible.
+At the law offices of award-winning defense attorney Graham Donath, our Riverside drug sales lawyers’ job is to defend you so an accusation has the least negative impact possible.
 There are several defensible reasons why individuals may be carrying drugs at the time of their accusations.
 These include:

 Do not destroy evidence.
 If you face charges of possessing drugs or intending to sell them, trying to destroy evidence could make you look suspicious and increase the charges and penalties you face.
 For example, destroying evidence could upgrade an alleged crime from a misdemeanor to a felony.
 Do not voluntarily submit to drug tests or other testing, and do not communicate with law enforcement officials unless an attorney is present.
 Gather any documents that might help your case, such as a written statement from your doctor testifying to the medical necessity of the drugs in question.

-If you face charges of drug possession or intent to sell in Riverside or Orange County, contact the Law Offices of Graham Dothan immediately.
+If you face charges of drug possession or intent to sell in Riverside or Orange County, contact our Riverside drug sales attorneys immediately.
 Donath is a board-certified specialist in criminal law – one of only a small number in California – and he has successfully defended many drug-related cases.